Proteusiq/TrustPilotReader/README.md

 # How to use it:

+## 1. Initiat Class

-1. Initiate the class with either (a) passing a dictionary of companies as keys and companies TrustPilot id as items or (b) adding them with dictionary syntax.
+    Initiate the class with either (a) passing a dictionary of companies as keys and companies TrustPilot id as items or (b) adding them with dictionary syntax.

     e.g.